sanity-io/react-native-with-sanity-presentation-mode/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+**However, the main goal is to open the app INSIDE of Sanity Studio, so run the Sanity Studio with Presentation plugin that you set up in the steps above, visit `http://localhost:3333`, and click the Presentation tab in the studio.**

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Deploying
+Deploy the Expo app via your preferred mechanism and make sure to deploy any files containing "+api" in the name as serverless functions.
+In this project, those APIs are Expo API routes, but you could use AWS lambda, GCP functions, etc. The only serverless API in this project is used for session key validation (see Token Management below).

+Update any URLs in the Studio's project CORS origins accordingly.
+Any host that wants to query your project has to be allowed in those project CORS settings -- credentials need to be allowed if that host wants to pass a Sanity authorization token as part of that query (see Token Management below).

+## Token Management
+DO NOT STORE A SANITY TOKEN IN ANY FRONT END -- IT IS AN API KEY.
+A non-persistent "session" key is received as a query parameter from the Presentation plugin when it loads its configured "enable" page route.
+In this project, that session key is then exchanged for a token via the `api/validate` serverless expo function.

 ## Other Notes